hemeligur/answer_sheet_scanner/README.md

 # Debugging
   The helper module cv2_utils.py has a variable called DEBUG, normally set to False.
 Set it to True to enable showing the various phases of the process through "cv2.imshow".

+# Tips and recommendations
+ - To generate QRcode using python I recomend the package "qrcode (5.3)"
+ - To generate Barcodes using python I recomend the package "pyBarcode (0.7)"